AndrewMathas/WebQuiz/README.rst

 particularly, for building the manual and uploading to ctan_, you will also need mogrify_, sass_, uglifyjs_ and webkit2png_

-The README file explains how the different components of WebQuiz_ are organised.
-For installation instructions see the next section on setup tools.
+This README file explains how the different components of the development version of WebQuiz_ are organised.

 Installing the development version
 ----------------------------------

-First clone or download the WebQuiz_ github repository.
+First clone or download the `WebQuiz github repository`_.
 On a unix-like system, such as linux or macosx, to set up links for the latex and web files for the development version run::